Missouri governor stays execution of convicted killer amid new DNA evidence

-A Missouri man convicted of murder will not be executed on Tuesday after Gov. Eric Greitens issued a stay of execution and appointed a board to further consider his case.
+A Missouri man convicted of murder will not be put to death on Tuesday night after Gov. Eric Greitens issued a stay of execution and ordered a review of his case amid new DNA evidence.

 "A sentence of death is the ultimate, permanent punishment," Greitens said in a statement.
 "To carry out the death penalty, the people of Missouri must have confidence in the judgment of guilt.
 In light of new information, I am appointing a Board of Inquiry in this case."

-A brief filed Monday night with Associate Justice Neil Gorsuch said the appeal is not based on witness recantation.

-"In this case, there is conclusive scientific evidence that another man committed the crime," the brief written by defense lawyer Kent Gipson said.
+The execution of Marcellus Williams, 48, had been scheduled for 7 p.m.
+ET.

+His attorneys said that DNA evidence unavailable during his 2001 trial proved his innocence.

-But the Missouri Attorney General's Office argues the execution should be carried out because the DNA evidence doesn't overcome non-DNA evidence that connects Williams to the crime.
+However, the Missouri Attorney General's Office had argued the execution should be carried out, saying the DNA evidence doesn't overcome non-DNA evidence that connects the inmate to the crime.

+In a statement, Greitens announced the creation of a five-person Board of Inquiry to review the case and offer a recommendation to the governor.

+The decision was praised by the Innocence Project, which assisted Williams' lawyers in asking the governor to convene the board.

 Williams was convicted in the death of Felicia Gayle, 42, a former reporter for the St. Louis Post-Dispatch newspaper who was stabbed 43 times inside her home in August 1998.